mminer/mminer.github.com/_posts/2009-08-07-event-use-and-scroll-views.md

 title: "Event.Use() and Scroll Views"
 ---

 Today's Unity discovery: calling `Event.Use()` every time the `OnGUI()` function runs will cause scroll views to not work.
-At least, they won't respect any dimensions you set and will simply stretch to accommodate the elements contained within it.
+At least, they won't respect any dimensions you set and will stretch to accommodate the elements contained within it.

 In code form, I had something like this: